KuShuSec/KuShu-Atama/README.md

 # KuShu-Atama

-**KuShu-Atama** is a visual mind map project designed to explore strategies in cybersecurity—specifically focusing on attack and defense models.
+**KuShu-Atama** is a visual mind map project designed to explore strategies in cybersecurity--specifically focusing on attack and defense models.
 This repository includes both source mind maps and generated artifacts in PDF and PNG formats for easy review and distribution.

 ---